 Quality Jobs Initiative

 WSW, through our partnership with the Columbia-Willamette Workforce Collaborative (CWWC), formed a Quality Jobs Council in July 2021.
-This time-limited council comprised of the private sector, labor, community-based organizations, and workers is wrapping up its work.
-The Quality Jobs Council has identified priorities and strategies to promote Quality Jobs, analyzed existing policies and procedures, and is finalizing the Quality Jobs Framework.
+This time-limited council comprised of the private sector, labor, community-based organizations, and workers wrapped up its work in early 2022.
+The Council identified priorities and strategies to promote Quality Jobs, analyzed existing policies and procedures, and finalized the Quality Jobs Framework.